 The great problem with governments and economic systems that are built upon the wealthy supporting the poor is that they masquerade as being the biblical model, the form of taking care of the poor that was practiced by Jesus and in the early church.
 But nothing could be further from the truth.

-Communism, socialism, and every government-run economic plan to redistribute the wealth functions on the principle of taking money from the rich and giving it to the poor.
+Communism, som, and every government-run economic plan to redistribute the wealth functions on the principle of taking money from the rich and giving it to the poor.
 The government often serves as the mediator in this transaction by taxing the rich, and then running the money through a vast array of bureaucracies until eventually, a small portion of what was given finally makes it to the nameless masses of poor people, many of whom do not even need the aid, are taking advantage of the system, or could otherwise work but choose not to.
 This process is full of waste, fraud, and abuse, and the wealthy feel like the government is stealing from them, and the poor are not helped in the long term, but only become ever more dependent upon the government.

 Biblical Wealth Redistribution